 Pharmacokinetics: IV: Onset 5-15 minutes. $t{1/2} = 2$ hours.
 Duration of action: approximately 3 hours.

-internal hemorrhage meeting one or more of the following criteria:
+Indications: • Any trauma patient, 14 years of age or older, who is at high risk for ongoing internal hemorrhage meeting one or more of the following criteria: